 - many programs now also import directly to Instacart or Amazon Fresh, or several grocery stores for grocery delivery.

-There are many meal planning tools & apps available on the interwebs, each of them with different capabilities and varying price points.
+There are many meal planning websites and apps available on the interwebs, all with different features including:

 Pre-loaded recipes only